ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Introduction

-To reduce annotation dependence, Self-Supervised Learning (SSL) has emerged as a promising direction.
-Joint-embedding methods~\cite{xie2020pointcontrast,wu2025sonata,zhang2021self,zhang2021self,van2025joint} have proven effective for point cloud understanding but falter in 3DSG, as predicate representations are sensitive to the geometric transformations required for multi-view augmentation.
+To bypass augmentation challenges, alternative approaches leverage generative pretext tasks for 3DSG representation learning.
 Inspired by Auto-Encoder methods~\cite{kingmaauto, van2017neural},~\cite{koch2024sgrec3d} designs an augmentation-free generative pretraining for 3DSG as shown in Figure~\ref{fig1}(b).
 However, we identify a critical flaw in existing generative graph approaches: the "Geometric Shortcut".
-When dense spatial priors are provided, models tend to trivially interpolate the node positions from neighbors or themselves, rather than decoding the underlying topological constraints, leading to superficial edge representations.
+As shown in Figure~\ref{fig2}, when dense spatial priors of objects are provided, models tend to trivially interpolate the node positions from neighbors or themselves, rather than learning the underlying topological constraints by edges.

 To address these limitations, we propose a Topological Layout Learning (ToLL) framework as shown in Figure~\ref{fig1}(c).
-Our approach enforces the model to learn geometry strictly from topology, preventing shortcut learning.
+Our approach enforces the model to learn scene layout strictly from edge topology, preventing shortcut learning.
 First, we introduce Anchor-Conditioned Topological Geometric Reasoning (ACTGR).
-By normalizing node coordinates and enforcing a \textit{single-anchor information bottleneck}~\cite{hu2024survey}, we compel the GNN to function as a "dead-reckoning" system.
-The model must recover the global layout solely through edge-based propagation, establishing a generative feedback loop that simultaneously enhances fine-grained geometry and edge semantics.
+By normalizing object point clouds into a canonical space and applying Point-MAE~\cite{pang2023masked} style masking, we design a \textit{single-anchor information bottleneck} \cite{hu2024survey}.
+This mechanism compels the GNN to perform spatial "dead-reckoning": armed with the global spatial prior of only one anchor object, the model must recover the entire scene layout via edge-based topological propagation.
+This generative objective simultaneously enhances both intra-object geometric details and inter-object edge semantics.

+To circumvent the over-smoothing issue in autoencoder-based geometric modeling, which degrades conditional semantic features, so we employ diffusion models to formulate the generative pretext task.

 Second, to robustify representation against the semantic corruption from geometric transformation, we propose Structural Multi-view Augmentation (SMA) inspired by~\cite{caron2021emerging,wusimplifying,you2020graph,zhu2021graph,hou2022graphmae,zhouimage}.
 Instead of geometric distortion, we employ connectivity perturbation to generate asymmetric student views.
 Through a SwAV-style~\cite{caron2020unsupervised} self-distillation, we enforce semantic consistency, ensuring the backbone captures representations invariant to both spatial incompleteness and topological occlusion.